Stow Hall Gardens are completely separate to Church Farm. They have their own prices and admission times – please see

-If you would like to visit the Gardens please click here for the 2019 Opening Times and Admission Prices
+If you would like to visit the Gardens please click here for Opening Times and Admission Prices

 It is unclear as to whether there have been 3 or 4 houses on this site since 1553 when Nicholas Hare acquired the land.
 The first house to be documented was built in 1589 and was a pretty Elizabethan structure in the shape of an E similar to Blickling Hall in north Norfolk.
 The house was tragically neglected by the family who left a manager living in one wing with most of the family pictures, the furniture and other treasures having been sold off.